Command Line Parameters

 4. "Port already in use"

-Cause: Specified or automatically selected port is already occupied by another program
+Cause: Specified or auto-selected port is already occupied by another program

-Solution: System will automatically try the next port, or manually specify another port
+Solution: System will automatically try next port, or manually specify another port

 5. "Certificate file does not exist"